ToxicSeinDad/Bluescreen/README.md

 # Bluescreen
-Creates a Bluescreen by taskkilling svchost.exe
+Creates a Bluescreen by ending the svchost.exe process

 educational purposes only